MicrochipTech/unicens-linux-daemon/cfg/README.md

 	 - A value of 0 means that it shall be cutted at the begin of the TDM stream.
 	 - This value must be smaller than the attribute BytesPerFrame of the \<SyncConnection> tag
  - Bandwidth
-	 - This attribute was already marked as mandatory in (5.4).
+	 - This attribute was already marked as mandatory in (See 5.4).
 But in the Splitter context it is also used to define indirect the cutting end position inside of the combined TDM stream:
 *End = Bandwidth + Offset*

 Each \<NetworkSocket> forms with those two information a block inside the TDM stream.
-The integrator must ensure that the blocks are not overlapping it each other.
+The integrator must ensure that the blocks are not overlapping each other.

-Here is An example, cutting a 5.1 multi channel stream from a head into three stereo streams using a Splitter.
+Here is An example, cutting a 5.1 multi channel stream from a head unit into three stereo streams using a Splitter.
 The sinks are three stereo slim amplifier.

 ```xml
 <?xml version="1.0"?>